bahmutov/cypress-examples/docs/commands/misc.md

   // of that HTML prop
   .should('have.prop', 'nodeName')
   // prints the nodeName value to the Command Log
-  // and yields it to the next step
+  // and yields NULL to the next step
   .then(cy.log)
-  .should('equal', 'BUTTON')
+  .should('equal', null)
 ```

 <!-- fiddle-end -->